Official name – Republic of Uganda.

 Religion – Roman Catholic 41.9%, Protestant 42% (Anglican 35.9%, Pentecostal 4.6%, Seventh Day Adventist 1.5%), Muslim 12.1%, other 3.1%, none 0.9% (2002 census)

-Language – English is the official language, Swahili is also spoken.
+Language – English is the official language, and Swahili is also spoken.
 There are some 40 indigenous languages the most common being Luganda and Luo.

 Communications – The country code for Uganda is +256.
 Telephone, telex, fax and airmail services connect Uganda to all parts of the world.
 International direct dialling is available in all major centres.
 Public call boxes in post offices and main towns operate on a card system, available from most small shops.
 Several cellular phone companies operate in Uganda and roaming works near most major cities and towns.
 Internet cafes are plentiful in major city centres.